Properly ripened Watermelon tastes like a juicy slice of summer with a subtle sweet hint when you know when and how to harvest them.

-Unlike many fruits, Watermelon does not keep ripening after picking from the plant.
+Unlike Pumpkin fruit, Watermelon does not keep ripening after picking from the plant.

-Now, without further delay, let us jump straight into the best ways of harvesting and storing Watermelon.
+Now, let us jump straight into the best ways of harvesting and storing Watermelon without further delay.

 - Sterilize the pruning tools like knives properly before picking off the Watermelon.

 - Cut the Watermelon from the vine, leaving almost two or three inches of the stem on the fruit.

 - Do not pull the melons from the vine to avoid damage to the plant.

 - Store the picked-out fruits at 50 to 60°F, which can be kept for a week or so.